 Older versions of PostGIS supported very basic calculations over the sphere using the ST_Distance_Spheroid(point, point, measurement) function.
 However, ST_Distance_Spheroid is substantially limited.
 The function only works on points and provides no support for indexing across the poles or international dateline.

 The need to support non-point geometries becomes very clear when posing a question like “How close will a flight from Los Angeles to Paris come to Iceland?”

-So the closest approach to Iceland on the LAX-CDG route is a relatively small 532km.
+So the closest approach to Iceland (as measured from its international airport) on the LAX-CDG route is a relatively small 502km.

 SELECT ST_Distance( ST_GeometryFromText('Point(-118.4079 33.9434)'), -- LAX ST_GeometryFromText('Point(139.733 35.567)')) -- NRT (Tokyo/Narita) AS geometry_distance, ST_Distance( ST_GeographyFromText('Point(-118.4079 33.9434)'), -- LAX ST_GeographyFromText('Point(139.733 35.567)')) -- NRT (Tokyo/Narita) AS geography_distance;

 In order to load geometry data into a geography table, the geometry first needs to be projected into EPSG:4326 (longitude/latitude), then it needs to be changed into geography.
 The ST_Transform(geometry,srid) function converts coordinates to geographics and the Geography(geometry) function “casts” them from geometry to geography.

 CREATE TABLE nyc_subway_stations_geog AS SELECT Geography(ST_Transform(geom,4326)) AS geog, name, routes FROM nyc_subway_stations;

 Building a spatial index on a geography table is exactly the same as for geometry: